derek-l-thomas/weekly_snapshot_sql_allsScript/README.md

 1 - Go back to the script editor and click on the clock icon (⏰) to open the triggers page.
 2 - Click '+ Add Trigger' and configure it to run the fetchWeeklySnapshot function, time-driven, once a week, every Sunday, between 11 PM and midnight.

+**NOTE:**
+-- Google Sheets has a max of 10m cells (including empty cells) and script will fail if it runs over.
+For this Google Sheet, I deleted all columns to the right of the last column